- Search & Find

 - Course Support

-The Library now provides EZproxy, a new method for off-campus access to online resources.
-With EZproxy, UCSF users can access library resources from off the UCSF network by using their MyAccess login.
-You will not need to log into campus VPN in order to access the Library’s online resources.
+The Library now provides EZproxy, a new way to access subscription library content from off campus.
+EZproxy works with MyAccess and allows UCSF users to easily view full-text articles, ebooks, and databases from off the UCSF network.
+You no longer need to log into campus VPN to access the Library’s online resources.

 DataShare is a new web-based product that aims to address the growing need for data sharing tools and services at UCSF and beyond.
 A collaboration between the UCSF Library, CTSI, and the California Digital Library, DataShare fosters a culture of open science, reduces barriers to data sharing, encourages good practice, and enables investigators to publish any type of research data in a way that supports discoverability, citation, and long-term access.

 In late October, the UCSF Library celebrated Open Access Week with two notable lectures at Mission Bay and Parnassus.

 UCSF students, postdocs, and scholars present their innovative, open tools – Youreka Science, Journal Lab, and WikiPathways – and discuss how they improve research and scholarship at UCSF and beyond.

 Beginning November 25, the UCSF Library will host an exhibition from the National Library of Medicine that explores the rise of AIDS in the early 1980s and the evolving response to the epidemic over the last 30 years.

 Surviving and Thriving: AIDS, Politics, and Culture

 Want to learn more about HTML5, Drupal, or Photoshop?
 Looking for how-to resources on programming languages, Google Analytics, or Microsoft Office applications?

 As a result of feedback from our recent user survey, the Library has renewed access to Safari Books Online.
 Browse approximately 2,000 full-text resources on a variety of technical subjects, including: